focused-labs/ai-knowledge-base-demo-ui/README.md

 To learn React, check out the [React documentation](https://reactjs.org/).

 ## Linting/Formatting
+* These instructions apply for IntelliJ.
+Consult other tutorials if you are using another IDE.
 #### ESLint
 - To enable eslint, go to IntelliJ's `Settings`
 - Search for `eslint`